Norfolk and Western Class A

 The Norfolk and Western "A" was a class of 43 simple articulated steam locomotives built by the Norfolk and Western's (N&W) Roanoke Shops in Roanoke, Virginia, between 1936 and 1950 and operated until the late 1950s.
-These articulated locomotives were designed hauled both fast freight and passenger trains for the N&W and only one has been preserved, No. 1218.
+These articulated locomotives were designed to haul both fast freight and passenger trains for the N&W and only one has been preserved, No. 1218.

 History

 Background

 During the mid-1920s, the Norfolk and Western (N&W) Railway compromises a large fleet of compound Mallet type locomotives reliable enough for heavy freight work.
 However, the N&W were lacking a suitable locomotive needed to pull fast freight or merchandise trains.
 After World War I ended, the railroad ordered a second batch of 4-8-2 USRA Heavy Mountain (K2a) class and assigned them to double head with the 4-8-0 M class locomotives on pulling fast freight trains.
 While the K2as run well on flat terrain, pulling medium weight freight trains, they lacked the power of pulling heavier freight trains at desired speeds.

 At the quest of needing more power, N&W built their own class of ten 4-8-2s, the K3s, at their Roanoke Shops in Roanoke, Virginia, during 1926.

-Although these locomotives were designed for dual service, they were not fully satisfactory due to running gear and counterbalancing issues.
+Although the K3s were designed specifically for dual service, they were not fully satisfactory due to running gear and counterbalancing issues.
 The K3s also lack the suitable power of handling timed freight trains over the mountains and with speed limitations inherent of their 63 in driving wheels, fell short of speeds on level portions of the mainline.
 In a vain attempt to upgrade their existing roster during 1928, N&W converted one of its 2-6-6-2 Z1 class, No. 1399, to a four-cylinder single expansion locomotive and classify it as a Z2.
 Although the starting tractive effort of No. 1399 was higher, the boiler was too small to supply steam for the four high-pressure cylinders and the locomotive was too light to provide adequate adhesion.